ESTATE PLANNING ATTORNEY MARIETTA GA

 What Happens at the Initial Meeting?

 At your meeting with a top estate planning attorney Marietta GA, which usually lasts 1-2 hours, we will review your concerns and goals and identify the best ways for you to ensure your legacy and financial security for your family.
 We will also look at how to make things as easy as possible for your loved ones after you are gone.

 By the end of the meeting, you should understand your estate planning options, what they will cost, and whether Faulkner Law is really the right law firm for you.
 If you decide we’re not a great fit, that’s okay!
 We are happy to refer you to another estate planning lawyer that better fits your goals.

 All potential clients meet with Faulkner Law founder, Stan Faulkner.
 Born and raised in St. Louis Missouri, Stan has practiced law for over 18 years, and in that time he’s helped hundreds of families achieve peace of mind through estate planning.
 With so many years of experience in estate planning and related practice areas, it’s safe to say this is his passion.
 You can learn more about Stan here.

 Call to schedule your Legacy and Estate Planning Session today!

 “Many aspects make Stan Faulkner of Faulkner Law different than other firms.
 As a knowledgeable advocate and litigator with 15 years of experience, Mr. Faulkner has held bar licenses in Connecticut, Illinois, and Missouri, as well as Georgia.
 He has appeared in the Court of Appeals in Illinois and Missouri and successfully prosecuted in both federal and state courts.

 He additionally uses his skill and experience to help people in business and contract disagreements and probate matters, including guardianships and conservatorships.
-As one of the most esteemed estate lawyers in Marietta GA, he is determined to serve his clients’ legal needs.
+As one of the most esteemed Marietta estate lawyers, he is determined to serve his clients’ legal needs.